 Perhaps the most bizarre element of the early comics are Wonder Woman's sidekicks, the girls of a rather fetishistic sorority at Holliday College.1 The Holliday Girls are statuesque women with interchangeable personalities.
 The exception is their apparent leader, Etta Candy.
 Etta is, initially, a large, heavy-set female who loves eating sweet things.
 A few issues in, she becomes short, rotund, and less domineering.
 She remains in the comic until the 1950s.

 The comic goes through a number of permutations after the war, but Wonder Woman is one of the few super-heroes to survive.
-In deference to the 1950s attacks on comic books (Dr. Frederic Wertham's Seducation of the Innocence claimed, among other things, that Wonder Woman was a lesbian role model), she stops saying "Suffering Sappho!"
+In deference to the 1950s attacks on comic books (Dr. Frederic Wertham's Seduction of the Innocence claims, among other things, that Wonder Woman was a lesbian role model), she stops saying "Suffering Sappho!"

 Beginning in 1959, we get supporting stories retelling Diana's early, childhood adventures.
 Retroactively, she now called herself Wonder Girl when she was young, and wore a variation of her adult outfit.
 Later, Wonder Tot adventures (again, with a variant of the outfit) appears.
 Finally, in 1961, a bizarre set of circumstances leads to all three versions of the character existing simultaneously.
 The possible effects of being mentored by the person you will one day become were ignored.
 The stories proved popular, and we'll return to them shortly.